PostHog/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

   - Product updates
 ---

 We're sunsetting support for our Kubernetes deployment for PostHog.
 Because we're an open source company, I want to be transparent about what this change means, and why we're making it.
+Right now, _about 3.5% of our users use Kubernetes_, so this change only affects a small subsection of our users.

 In this blog post I'll explain:

 1. Why we're making this important change
 2. How this impacts existing self-hosted customers
 3. The steps we're taking to support impacted customers

-> **Important:** This decision **doesn't impact open source users** on Docker deployments.
+> **Important:** This decision **doesn't impact open source users** on Docker Compose deployments (also known as the "hobby" deployment).
 We remain totally committed to our open source edition and are actively exploring ways to make that experience even better.

 ## Why are we doing this?

+PostHog has grown incredibly fast over the last three years.
+Last year, [we grew revenue 6x](https://posthog.com/blog/2022-review), we're default alive and will likely be profitable in 2023.

-We realized that self-hosting a Kubernetes deployment was too difficult and burdensome for both our free users and our paying customers.
+One thing that hasn't grown much is the number of users using Kubernetes.
+We started offering our Kubernetes deployment, alongside a paid supported version, about 2 years ago.
+Over the last 6 months, we've realized that self-hosting a Kubernetes deployment does not serve either free users or our paid customers.

 When we launched our Kubernetes deploy, we were hoping we could get to a stage where we battle tested enough of the components.
 We hoped that we could automate enough to make self hosting and scaling PostHog seamless, with a minimum amount of effort.